lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 # Use within X.509 and PKIX

 The following sections provide processing logic and the necessary ASN.1 modules necessary to use composite ML-KEM within X.509 and PKIX protocols.
+Use within the Cryptographic Message Syntax (CMS) will be covered in a separate specification.

-While composite ML-KEM keys and ciphertexts MAY be used raw, the following sections provide conventions for using them within X.509 and other PKIX protocols, including defining ASN.1-based wrappers for the binary composite values, such that these structures can be used as a drop-in replacement for existing public key and ciphertext fields such as those found in PKCS#10 [RFC2986], CMP [RFC4210], X.509 [RFC5280], CMS [RFC5652].
+While composite ML-DSA keys and signature values MAY be used raw, the following sections provide conventions for using them within X.509 and other PKIX protocols such that Composite ML-DSA can be used as a drop-in replacement for existing digital signature algorithms in PKCS#10 [RFC2986], CMP [RFC4210], X.509 [RFC5280], and related protocols.

 ## Encoding to DER {#sec-encoding-to-der}

 The serialization routines presented in {{sec-serialization}} produce raw binary values.
-When these values are required to be carried within a DER-encoded message format such as an X.509's `subjectPublicKey BIT STRING` [RFC5280] or a CMS `KEMRecipientInfo.kemct OCTET STRING` [RFC9629], then the composite value MUST be wrapped into a DER BIT STRING or OCTET STRING in the obvious ways:
+When these values are required to be carried within a DER-encoded message format such as an X.509's `subjectPublicKey BIT STRING` [RFC5280] or a CMS `KEMRecipientInfo.kemct OCTET STRING` [RFC9629], then the composite value MUST be wrapped into a DER BIT STRING or OCTET STRING in the obvious ways.

+When a BIT STRING is required, the octets of the composite data value SHALL be used as the bits of the bit string, with the most significant bit of the first octet becoming the first bit, and so on, ending with the least significant bit of the last octet becoming the last bit of the bit string.

 When an OCTET STRING is required, the DER encoding of the composite data value SHALL be used directly.

-When a BIT STRING is required, the octets of the composite data value SHALL be used as the bits of the bit string, with the most significant bit of the first octet becoming the first bit, and so on, ending with the least significant bit of the last octet becoming the last bit of the bit string.

 ## Key Usage Bits

-When any Composite ML-KEM `AlgorithmIdentifier` appears in the `SubjectPublicKeyInfo` field of an X.509 certificate [RFC5280], the key usage certificate extension MUST only contain
+When any Composite ML-KEM Object Identifier appears within the `SubjectPublicKeyInfo.AlgorithmIdentifier` field of an X.509 certificate [RFC5280], the key usage certificate extension MUST only contain:

 ~~~
 keyEncipherment